Special waste is made up of products or items with substances that could be harmful to your health or the environment if not disposed of properly.

 Foot of Muldoon Avenue, off the Muldoon Avenue exit (Exit 5) of the southbound West Shore Expressway (440)

 You can dispose of your special waste at SAFE Disposal Events (Solvents, Automotive, Flammable, Electronics).
-SAFE Events are held in the spring and fall.
+SAFE Events are usually held in the spring and fall.

 Only residential waste from New York City is accepted.
 You must bring a valid ID and proof of NYC residency, such as a phone or utility bill.